Mitoxantrone For Dogs

 Treatment of transitional cell carcinoma centers on chemotherapy with mitoxantrone, vinblastine, or carboplatin combined with piroxicam.3 In fact, a 2015 study found that at least 60% of dogs treated with piroxicam combined with either mitoxantrone or carboplatin achieved at least partial response to therapy.1

-Mitoxantrone use has also been studied both before and after radiation therapy for bladder cancer.
+Mitoxantrone use has also been studied before and after radiation therapy for bladder cancer.
 In a retrospective study, overall survival was similar; however, it was noted that white blood cell toxicity was more severe in dogs treated with mitoxantrone.4 As such, radiation and mitoxantrone may not be the first-choice option for bladder cancer.

 Lymphoma

-Two studies found that CMOP protocol provided a mean survival time that was not statistically different and caused fewer side effects than another commonly used protocol, CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone).7,15 This means that the CMOP protocol may be another treatment choice for canine multicentric intermediate- to large-cell lymphoma.15 This may be particularly true for dogs who are at high risk of developing side effects from the doxorubicin in CHOP.
+This means that the CMOP protocol may be another treatment choice for canine multicentric intermediate- to large-cell lymphoma.15 This may be particularly true for dogs at high risk of developing side effects from the doxorubicin in CHOP.

-Mitoxantrone is often used as part of a rescue protocol for lymphoma.
-Rescue protocols are used when a dog has either come out of remission or is not responding to the first treatment chosen.
 For example, 14 of 15 dogs who were treated with mitoxantrone and dacarbazine after failing or coming out of remission after L-asparaginase (L)-CHOP responded to this protocol.5 Dogs were more likely to respond to the mitoxantrone and dacarbazine if they had achieved complete remission from the L-CHOP protocol the first time around.
 In this study, mitoxantrone was administered at 5 mg/m2 IV over 10 min followed by dacarbazine at 600 mg/m2 IV over 5 hr, every 3 wk.

 For example, dogs diagnosed with malignant mesothelioma have been treated with 5-Fluorouracil (5-FU) only and carboplatin only or alternated with mitoxantrone.9 Mean survival time was eight times longer (234 days) for dogs receiving chemotherapy versus no treatment.
 This was a small study and additional work is needed to identify the optimal treatment approach for malignant mesothelioma in dogs.